 I was interested in making art as a child and at the age of 16, began working professionally as a graphic designer.
 I went on to have a distinguished 47-year career as an award-winning designer, art director and creative director – working mostly for advertising agencies.
 I took up painting in 2004 but while working in such a demanding creative field, I was only able to paint sporadically.
 In 2020, I retired from advertising and picked up my artist brushes again.

-I enjoyed the challenge of examining the details of my client's businesses and developing visual narratives that would have meaning for their customers.
-It is that kind of focus and curiosity that I bring to my work as an artist.
+I enjoyed the challenge of examining the details of my client's businesses and developing visual narratives that would have meaning for their customers and ultimately evoke an emotional response.
+It is that kind of focus, curiosity and goal that I bring to my work on a personal level as an artist.